This section provides a guideline on how to integrate VIOSO multi-projector and multi-client calibrations into Unreal Engine.

 Unreal Engine uses nDisplay for distributing and synchronizing content over multiple displays and servers.
 It can integrate VIOSO’s calibration data through the MPCDI or .VWF data formats.

-Please note that VIOSO 6 or VIOSO Anyblend VR&SIM v5.1.7+ or VIOSO Integrate Plus v1.1.5+ is required to generate suitable MPCDI/VWF files!
+Please note that VIOSO 6 SIM or VIOSO Anyblend VR&SIM v5.1.7+ is required to generate suitable MPCDI/VWF files!

 Workflow in the steps below: